Russia-1

 Russia-1 (Россия-1) is a state-owned Russian television channel, first aired on 14 February 1956 as Programme Two in the Soviet Union.
-It was relaunched as RTR on 13 May 1991, and is known today as Russia-1.
-It is the flagship channel of the All-Russia State Television and Radio Company (VGTRK).
+It was relaunched as RTR on 13 May 1991, and is known as Russia-1.
+It is the flagship channel of the All-Russia State Television and Radio Broadcasting Company (VGTRK).

 In 2008 Russia-1 had the second largest audience in Russian television.
 In a typical week, it was viewed by 75% of urban Russians, compared to 83% for the leading channel, Channel One.
 The two channels are similar in their politics, and they compete directly in entertainment.
 Russia-1 has many regional variations and broadcasts in many languages.

 History

 Soviet period

 Russia-1 started broadcasting as The Second Moscow Programme (Programme Two) in 1956.
 From the very start, it only hosted programs produced by the Ministry of Education of the Soviet Union, as well as children's programming, in monochrome.
 The move to a new channel frequency resulted in it being renamed Program 2 and becoming the second home of the national newscast Vremya since 1968.